-- Before you start, take some time to think about your purpose - what do you want to achieve with this consultation and who you would like to be involved [Link to Consultation Guide]
+Before you start, take some time to think about your purpose and audience.
+What do you want to achieve with this consultation and who you would like to be involved.

-- Think about what level of complexity you are able to design and deliver both in terms of the consultation and the technology required.
-Do you have the time and skills to do it yourself?
-Or could you get a colleague or external expert involved to support you?
+- Consider the complexity involved in set up.
+What technology will be required?
+Do you have the time and skills to design and deliver it yourself?
+Could you get a colleague or external expert involved to support you?

-- Will your intended participants have the time and inclination to complete your online questionnaire?
-You will need to think carefully about how long it will take and what the motivations of the participants are for taking that time.
-It is often better to reduce the number of the consultation questions to ensure you get more people taking part.
+- Think about the time involved.
+Will your intended participants have the time and inclination to complete your online questionnaire?
+You will need to think carefully about how long it will take and what the motivations of the participants are?
+It is often better to reduce the number of questions to ensure you get more people taking part.